simlal/ift-769-assignement_self-learning-intro-to-rust/docs/project-presentation.md

 <h2><img src="https://em-content.zobj.net/source/google/387/open-file-folder_1f4c2.png" width=60px> Collections <span style="font-weight: normal;"> - Hash Maps Ownership and updates</span></h2>

-- Inserts take ownership of the key and value (see [compiler error](https://github.com/simlal/ift-769-self-learning-intro-to-rust/tree/main/projects/hashmaps_test)).
+- Inserts take ownership of the key and value (see [./projects/hashmaps_test](https://github.com/simlal/ift-769-self-learning-intro-to-rust/blob/main/projects/hashmaps_test/src/main.rs)).
 Can use references but must be valid for the lifetime of the map.
 - Overwrites the value if the key already exists.
 Use `entry` to insert instead.

 ```rust